stevebroshar/CsvReader/README.md

 the validation part and allow an unquoted value to contain quotes.

  6. *Fields containing line breaks (CRLF), double quotes, and commas should be enclosed in double-quotes.*  Should?
-I would say must.
+I would say must ... at least for the comma and new line chars.

  7. *If double-quotes are used to enclose fields, then a double-quote appearing inside a field must be escaped by preceding it with